By Heather Lee Farrell

 Sometimes I find myself impatient and overwhelmed.
 I pause.
 I remind myself that I am guided by vision and not by circumstance.
-I remind myself that I can do this, I have the time I need and capacity to begin anew.
+I remind myself that I can do this, I have the time I need and the capacity to begin anew.

 Throughout those years of healing, I lived in a world of unwelcome, unknown, and uncertain.
 My journey through may ultimately offer me a more meaningful life than my previous destinations, ideas, and ways.
 I was a silent observer, literally as I could not speak fully for almost three years!
 Now, I’m deeply grateful.